How to Build a Detailed Facebook Insights Report

 You’ll see the most popular actions your viewers are taking when they encounter your content.
 You’ll also find out what were the best-performing posts.

-Different types of content you upload on your page – links, images, text, video – should be segmented, allowing you to see what content type performs the best.
+Different types of content you upload on your page – links, images, text, video – should be segmented, allowing you to see what content type performs the best with the Facebook algorithm.
 This is a great way to find out what content to eliminate so you could focus your efforts on the content that pleases your audience most.

 In the example above, you can see a bar graph indicating the type of content that generated the most engagement.
 The 2 graphs for each content category show changes in engagement numbers in relation to the previous reporting period.